AHMEDELZARIA/AHMEDELZARIA/README.md

 👋 Hi there!
 I'm an incoming third-year Software Engineering COOP student at McMaster University.
 I'm passionate about machine learning, AI, and full-stack development.
 I love bringing ideas to life through code.
 I enjoy following the complete Agile development cycle to ensure high-quality, user-focused solutions.<br><br>💻 **Full-Stack Enthusiast:** Whether it's designing and building beautiful UIs or crafting the backend logic for robust applications, I enjoy every part of the software development lifecycle.
 I'm driven by a curiosity to understand how things work and a desire to create seamless, user-friendly experiences. <br><br>🚀 **Passion for Innovation:** I thrive on tackling challenging problems and continually expanding my knowledge.
 From experimenting with new frameworks and tools to diving deep into software research, I'm always eager to learn and grow.<br><br>🌐 **Team Player:** Collaboration and communication are at the heart of great software.
 I value working in teams where we can share ideas, learn from each other, and build something amazing together.

 ## 🚀 What I'm Up To
-* Research intern at McSCert working on AI/Natural Language Processing in mobile applications
+* Research intern at McSCert working on AI/NLP in mobile applications
 * Building my personal AI assistant
 * Building my personal website